About Long-Term Care Insurance (LTC)

 - Most care is not in a nursing home (less than 15%).
 Some people have all their care at home.
 People who can’t stay home usually move to an assisted living facility.
 The really nice ones cost $5000 - $8,000 a month, depending on where you live.

 - For care that lasts longer than a year, men average 3.8 years and women average 4.7 years.
-Alzheimer’s can last a lot longer.
+Alzheimer’s and debilitating strokes can last a lot longer.

 - Medicare and health insurance will help in the first three months by paying for a rehab center or some home care visits.
 After three months, the options are: